 - A foot bath of water and chlorhexidine located outside the infected stall(s) is required.
 Anyone who goes in the stall or near the stall must wash their shoes and kill the germs.
-We do not want to spread the disease.
-The foot bath needs to be outside the stall for the full 30 days of the quarantine.
+The foot bath needs to be outside the stall for the duration of the quarantine.

 - The Operations Manager will spray the stalls of any horses that are quarantined with an agricultural wash to assure that all bacteria and germs are eliminated.

 Failure to follow these rules will result in eviction from the Park.

 - Live covered breeding is not allowed anywhere in the Park.

 - Semen collection is not allowed.